fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 26. Platform is provisioned now.

-Remote attestation doesn't differ in anything from the Attester's point of view, and the protocol is exactly the safe as if Attester has spoken directly to the Fobnail Token.
+Remote attestation doesn't differ in anything from the Attester's point of view, and the protocol is exactly the same as if Attester has spoken directly to the Fobnail Token.

 ## Platform attestation